Melting and boiling points across period 3

 Melting and boiling points

-The table shows melting points and boiling points for the elements Na to Ar.
+The table shows melting and boiling points for the elements sodium to argon.

 |Element||Symbol||Atomic number||Melting point /K||Boiling point /K|